delphix/virtualization-sdk/docs/References/Glossary.md

 ## Password Properties
 In [schemas](#schema), any string property can be tagged with `"format": "password"`.
 This will let the Delphix Engine know that the property contains sensitive information.
 Any such values will only be stored in encrypted format, and the UI will not display the values on screen.

+## Platform Libraries
+A set of Python functions that are provided by the Virtualization Platform.
+Plugins use these library functions to request that the Virtualization Platform do some task on behalf of the plugin.
+For example, running a Bash command on an environment, or making an log entry.

 ## Plugin
 A tool that customizes the Delphix Engine so it knows how to interact with a particular kind of dataset.